ReemMohamed110/content-scheduling/README.md

 Access the application at: http://localhost:8000

 #API
-i attach the api folder at this github repo
+i attach the api folder at this github repo named: content_scheduling.postman_collection.json
 # API Documentation

 ## Authentication